Sovahero/PluginMobileNativeCode/README.md

 * Go to *PLUGIN_NAME\Source\PLUGIN_NAME\Private* and open *PLUGIN_NAMEBPLibrary.cpp*.
 This file demonstrates 5 functions for calling Java code.

-* Java code is called using **AndroidUtils:: CallNativeAndroid< ReturnType >("com/epicgames/ue4/YourClass", "YourFunction", false, "arg1","arg2", "arg3")** if the function returns something.
+* Java code is called using **AndroidUtils::CallJavaCode< *ReturnType* >("com/epicgames/ue4/YourClass", "YourFunction", false, "arg1","arg2", "arg3")**

-  If the Java function returns nothing (Void) then called **AndroidUtils:: CallNativeAndroidVoid ("com/epicgames/ue4/YourClass", "YourFunction", false, "arg1", "arg2", " arg3")**

-* *ReturnType* is specified depending on the return type. *1 argument* is package+the name of your class, *2 argument* the name of your function, *3 argument* indicates whether to pass the activity of this session.
-Further, the number of arguments can be passed as many as you want, depending on what your function accepts.
+>* *ReturnType* is specified depending on the return type.
+>*1 argument* is package+the name of your class,
+>*2 argument* the name of your function,
+>*3 argument* indicates whether to pass the activity of this session.
+>Further, the number of arguments can be passed as many as you want, depending on what your function >accepts.

-* If your Java function accepts a specific type (e.g. *jobject*), then before calling the **CallNativeAndroid function** you need to convert your C++ variable to *jobject* first.
-More information about conversion can be found in the file *PLUGIN_NAME\Source\PLUGIN_NAME\Private\Android\Utils\JavaConvert.cpp*

 * Asynchronous Java invocation occurs through dispatchers UE4 - Java code calls a C++ function, which in turn activates it.